 Showering is acceptable the day after surgery, and the majority of patients are able to resume normal activities of daily living very quickly.
 That said, heaving lifting (anything over 10 pounds), overhead reaching, and any kind of aerobic exercise is restricted for two weeks to ensure safety and minimize any risk of complications.

 Where will the scar be placed?

-Typically I use a small inframammary incision hidden under the breast just over an inch in length.
-This incision heals better and has the highest success of well placed implants, less hardening (capsular contraction), and less nipple sensitivity problems.
+Typically, Dr. Boynton uses a small inframammary incision hidden under the breast, just over an inch in length.
+This incision heals better and has the highest success of well-placed implants, less hardening (capsular contraction), and less nipple sensitivity problems

 How long will the implants take to “drop” into place?

 Everyone that has implants placed below the muscle will look a little different at first.
 The implants are usually high, firm, and tight.
 The implants will “drop” into place as the swelling recedes over the coming weeks.
 We have a comprehensive program for implant displacement/massage or exercises for each patient that help facilitate the implants falling into place.

 When can I go swimming?